Çağla Korkmaz

-Çağla Korkmaz (born November 14, 1990) is a Turkish-German former women's football forward.
+Çağla Korkmaz (born 14 November 1990) is a former footballer who played as a forward.
+Born in Germany, she made 21 appearances for the Turkey national team, scoring one goal.

 Early life

-Çağla Korkmaz was born to Turkish immigrant parents in Munich, Germany on November 14, 1990.
+Çağla Korkmaz was born to Turkish immigrant parents in Munich, Germany on 14 November 1990.

-Playing career

-Club
+Career

 Korkmaz played for FC Stern München 1919 in the 2011–12 season bevor sie moved to FC Ingolstadt 04, where she scored eleven goals in 29 games of two seasons.
 Currently, she is part of 1.
 FC Lübars in the German 2.
 Bundesliga.

-International

-Çağla Korkmaz playing for Turkey national in the friendly match against Estonia at TFF Riva Facility on April 7, 2018.
+Çağla Korkmaz playing for Turkey national in the friendly match against Estonia at TFF Riva Facility on 7 April 2018.